SAP-archive/teched2020-DEV166/exercises/ex2/README.md

-# Exercise 2  Prepare for Cloud Platform Deployment
+# Exercise 2  Prepare for Business Technology Platform Deployment

 Up to this point, the whole application, its data model, its service and its UI application was running locally in your Business Application Studio workspace.
 Even though we don't cover it in this tutorial, the same would have been possible on your laptop / PC with extensions for Microsoft's Visual Code.

-In this exercise, we will prepare the application for a deployment to the SAP Cloud Platform.
+In this exercise, we will prepare the application for a deployment to the SAP Business Technology Platform.
 In [Exercise 3](../ex3/README.md) a Continuous Integration / Continuous Delivery (CI/CD) Service is introduced that takes care of the deployment every time there is a change in the source code.

 ## ###############################################################